How our Group Life cover can help

 Why choose us?

 We're here to support you and your employees when you need us.

 Our Group Life cover offers a great deal of flexibility and you can choose different levels of benefits for different types of employee; such as directors, managers and staff.
 Or you can offer the same level of benefits to all.
 You can also offer Group Life alongside our other Group Protection policies to build a benefits package that really stands out.

 Simple claims at difficult times

-In 2018, we paid over £206m in Group Life claims.
+In 2020, we paid out £238.4m in Group Life claims.
 We've made the process as simple as we can for such a difficult time.
 From completing our online claims form to paying loved ones, we'll sort things quickly and efficiently.

 What our Group Life offers

 If one of your employees dies in service, our cover gives support to the family left behind.
 We'll also be there to help you and your employees at a difficult time.

 Under current UK tax laws, your premiums normally qualify as an allowable business expense.

 Stand out from competitors by including life insurance with your employee benefits package.